shubhxg/web-dev-journey/HTML/notes.md

 `<ins>` shows the inserted text.

+The HTML `<q>`tag defines a short quotation.

+BDO stands for Bi-Directional Override.

+The HTML `<bdo>` tag is used to override the current text direction:

 The value of the title attribute will be displayed as a tooltip when you mouse over the element.
 For example:
 ```html
 <p title="I'm a tooltip">This is a paragraph.</p>